mzazon/awesome-cloud-projects/aws/content-delivery-networks-cloudfront/content-delivery-networks-cloudfront.md

    echo "✅ S3 bucket policy configured for CloudFront access"
    ```

-   The bucket policy is now active and enforces that only the specific CloudFront distribution can access S3 objects.
+   The policy uses AWS IAM conditions to verify the CloudFront distribution's identity before granting access to bucket objects.
 This security implementation follows the principle of least privilege by restricting access to a single, verified CloudFront distribution through the AWS:SourceArn condition.
-This prevents unauthorized access attempts while maintaining the performance benefits of edge caching and global content distribution.

 7. **Enable Real-time Logs and Monitoring**:

    Real-time logging provides immediate visibility into CloudFront performance and security events by streaming detailed request data to Amazon Kinesis Data Streams.
 This operational capability enables rapid detection of anomalies, performance bottlenecks, and security incidents across the global edge network.
-The integration with CloudWatch enhances monitoring capabilities by providing persistent storage and analysis of log data, supporting compliance requirements and operational troubleshooting.

    ```bash
    # Create CloudWatch log group for real-time logs